TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_can.md

 # Introduction

-This bootloader does SOC initializations and attempts to boot a multicore appimage received over CAN via custom-made protocol (see below).
+This bootloader does SOC initializations and attempts to boot a multicore application file received over CAN via custom-made protocol (see below).
 The image file is sent using a python script (See \ref CAN_BOOTLOADER_PYTHON_SCRIPT).
-Once image is received, the SBL then parses it, splits it into RPRCs for each core applicable.
-Each core is then initialized, RPRC image is loaded, entry points are set and the core is released from reset.
+Once image is received, the SBL parses it.
+Each core is then initialized, application image is loaded, entry points are set and the core is released from reset.
 For more on bootflow/bootloaders, please refer \ref BOOTFLOW_GUIDE

 \imageStyle{sbl_can_uniflash_process.PNG,width:60%}
 \image html sbl_can_uniflash_process.PNG MCAN SBL CAN UNIFLASH Process